Raiders of the Lost Horcrux:

 The adjustment does, however, resolve a couple of problems which were built into the chronology as depicted in the original sketch.
 First, it gets rid of one of the 13-year-old fathers which had been the cause of so much hilarity, and exasperation, across the fandom since the sketch was released.
 And it does resolve the problem of Sirius Black inheriting the house.
 If Cygnus Black were to have died at any point before about 1980, then it would be clear that apart from Arcturus himself, and his cousin Pollux, both of them well into their elder years (and, just possibly, Marius the Squib), Sirius would have been the only male Black left.
 And the choice was either to reinstate him as heir, or to see their name become extinct upon their own deaths.
 At that point there was still no stain upon Sirius’s character (regardless of his supposed rejection of Dark magic), and it might have been expected that the boy would settle down and marry eventually.

 As we discovered early in HBP, the Black family holdings could be left by a formal will to someone who was not on the tapestry.
 And even the family House Elf could not gainsay such a will.
 Indeed it now seems likely that this must have been done in Sirius’s case as well as Harry’s.
-Certainly Kreachur’s service to Sirius Black was every bit as grudging as it was to Harry.
+Certainly Kreachur’s service to Sirius Black was every bit as grudging as it initally was to Harry.
 Sirius, after all, was not on the tapestry, either.
+Not any more.

 So, despite the prior disowning of the elder son of the family, and the death of the younger son and their father (and, evidently, the last surviving male cousin), upon the previous Head of the Family’s death, the property did not pass to Walburga’s eldest niece, Bellatrix Lestrange.